fpm-within-docker/fpm-within-docker/README.md

 Pre-baked images for RPM and DEB package building. [fpm](https://github.com/jordansissel/fpm) is included!

-All images should be updated to the latest FPM version, currently: **1.11.0**.
+All images are  updated to the latest FPM version, currently: **1.13.1**.

 ## Donate!